Facebook's Zuckerberg, Twitter's Dorsey to voluntarily testify before Senate on alleged censorship

 The hearing will take place on Tuesday, Nov.
 17, the committee said in a press release.

 Dorsey will testify virtually, a Twitter spokesperson confirmed, but did not comment otherwise.
-Representatives for Facebook did not immediately respond to a request for comment.
+A Facebook spokesperson confirmed Zuckerberg would testify.

 Facebook and Twitter faced widespread criticism earlier this month after each social media platform took steps to slow the spread of the New York Post’s report on emails taken a laptop that purportedly belonged to Hunter Biden.
 The emails detailed Biden’s alleged overseas business dealings with contacts in China and Ukraine.